-In it he has described how he has taken a step for HMD by recording the famous poem The Butterfly, which was written by Pavel Friedmann in 1942 while he was imprisoned at the Theresienstadt concentration camp in Czechoslovakia.
+In it he has described how he has taken a step for Holocaust Memorial Day (HMD) by recording the famous poem The Butterfly, which was written by Pavel Friedmann in 1942 while he was imprisoned at the Theresienstadt concentration camp in Czechoslovakia.

 ‘I have taken a step for Holocaust Memorial Day by recording a poem The Butterfly about life in a ghetto and by tweeting about the HMD website so that more people will know about it’, the pledge reads.